-When medical providers make oversights in a diagnosis or provide poor care to their patients, a medical malpractice claim can be filed to potentially earn justice and compensation for damages.
+When medical providers make oversights in a diagnosis or provide poor patient care, a medical malpractice claim can be filed to earn justice and compensation for damages potentially.

-If you believe a medical provider in Tampa, FL failed to provide you with an acceptable standard of care, you may be entitled to file a medical malpractice claim under the basis of negligence.
+Suppose you believe a medical provider in Tampa, FL failed to provide you with an acceptable standard of care.
+In that case, you may be entitled to file a medical malpractice claim under the basis of negligence.
 A Tampa medical malpractice lawyer from the Law Offices of Anidjar & Levine may be able to investigate your condition to determine if your doctor or medical provider made a costly mistake that could have been prevented.

 Forms of Medical Malpractice